-You may photocopy the annual return for the SMSF's records, but the annual return you send us must be the original.
+You may photocopy the annual return for the SMSF's records, but you must send us the original.

 SELF MANAGED SUPERANNUATION FUNDS

 The Tax Office regulates SMSFs that have elected to be regulated superannuation funds and that satisfy the requirements set out under the Superannuation Industry (Supervision) Act 1993 (SISA) to be SMSFs.